MOSEK/Dockerfiles/optserver-demo/README.md

 ## Other

-* If you attach in interactive model you can start/stop the OptServer using the scripts provided and adjust configuration.
+* If you attach in interactive mode you can start/stop the OptServer using the scripts provided and adjust configuration.
 * Documentation is at https://docs.mosek.com/latest/opt-server/index.html
 * If you don't provide a license file, comment out the ``COPY`` command in the dockerfile and you can still try the web interface, but without being able to actually optimize anything.
 * Contact ``support@mosek.com`` in case of questions.